SchumacherFM/Anonygento/README.md

 ### Event `anonygento_anonymizations_copy_after`

-This event will be fired after data has been copied from the random object.
+This event will be fired after data has been copied from the random object to the target object.

-This allows you to change the random data for specific entities.
+This allows you to change the random data for specific models.

 See the observer in demo1 module.